apoorvam1/LeetCode/Design Questions/Data Structures/Trie/TrieNodeCreation.md

-If the trie has letters it could be creates as follows
+If the trie has letters it could be created as follows

 ```
 class Parent {